Template Architecture Specification¶

 Specialized Templates (Overlays)¶

 These templates add domain-specific functionality on top of the base template.
-Examples include Identity, Auth Server, Audit, and Worker templates.
+Examples include ConnectSoft.IdentityTemplate, Auth Server, Audit, and Worker templates.

-Structure: Each specialized template is its own repository, including the base template as a Git submodule.
-It adds domain-specific projects (e.g., Identity.Api, Identity.Domain, Identity.Infrastructure), domain-specific tests, and domain-specific documentation.
+Structure: Each specialized template is its own repository, including ConnectSoft.BaseTemplate as a Git submodule at base-template/.
+It adds parallel ConnectSoft.<ProductTemplate>.* projects (same Model naming as base), domain-specific tests, and documentation.
+Many extended solutions **replace* ConnectSoft.BaseTemplate.Application with ConnectSoft.<ProductTemplate>.Application while keeping other base projects as submodule references.

 Composition: At generation time, these specialized templates act as "overlays" that are applied to the base template.